cjpatton/crypto/README.txt

 intended for use in the wild ( ... yet ;p ).
 All except the SHA1 implementation (see below) are my own work.

-aez/ TODO
+aez/ INCOMPLETE

   Implementation of the AEZ authenticated encryption scheme, due to Rogaway et al. Based on the OpenSSL implementation of AES-128.

-  I would like to try to implement a 256-bit key version based on the ChaCha cipher as well.
+  TODO
+    - Tweakable AES, based on OpenSSL.
+The tweak is introuced as an alternative ``AddRoundKey`` at each round.
+    - How do the tweaks work?
+Read XE,XEX paper.
+    - Implement MakeAESSubKeys(K) -> K^11.
+    - dot() function.

 oaep-rsa.c